MarvinMartin24/Airbnb-Analysis-ShinyApp/README.md

   * feature 1 (numerical data like revenue, price, availability, ...)
   * feature 2 (categorical data like room type, number of bedrooms, neigboorhood, ...)
   * Map filter (min max of feature 1 and number of geopoints to display in the map

+A R notebook in Markdown is available in `notebook` to pitch our project

 # Contribution
 MARTIN MARVIN.